Understanding Reader Perception Shifts upon Disclosure of AI Authorship

 \section{Introduction}

 Artificial intelligence (AI) systems have reached a level of writing fluency comparable to human authors leading to their widespread adoption across professional, creative, and interpersonal contexts.
-While such tools can improve clarity and expression, they also introduce new social challenges.
+While these tools can enhance clarity and expression, they also introduce significant social frictions.
 Readers often perceive AI-generated texts as less empathetic or authentic~\cite{rubin2025comparing}, and disclosing AI authorship can degrade perceptions of authenticity and trust~\cite{jakesch2019ai, liu2022will, schilke2025transparency}.
-This tension arises because writing is more than information transfer.
-It can also be a social act that conveys an author’s intention, effort, and emotion to readers.
+This tension arises because writing is more than mere information transfer.
+It is a social act that conveys an author’s intention, effort, and emotion to readers.
 When an AI actively contributes to the writing process, this fundamental social meaning of authorship becomes ambiguous, complicating how a text and its author are perceived.